 - 1. Constitutional Power.-By sec.
 51 of the Commonwealth of Australia Constitution Act power is conferred upon the Parliament of the Commonwealth to make laws respecting, inter alia- - (xix.)
 Naturalisation and aliens. - (xxiii.)
 Invalid and old-age pensions. - (xxvii.)
 Immigration and emigration. - (xxxv.)
-Conciliation and arbitration for the prevention and settlement of industrial disputes extending beyond the limits of any one State. - (2.)
+Conciliation and arbitration for the prevention and settlement of industrial disputes extending beyond the limits of any one State. - 2.
 Legislation.-(i.)
-A special appropriation was made by Parliament (Act No. 18 of 1908), whereby an Invalid and Old-age Pensions Fund was created; and the payment of pensions as from the 1st July, 1909 (or such earlier day as is fixed by Parliament) is enacted by another statute (No. 17 of 1908). - (ii.)
-One of the first Acts of the Commonwealth was the Pacific Island Labourers Act 1901, which prohibited the importation of further Kanaka labour for sugar plantations and provided for the deportation of those already in the State. - (iii.)
+A special appropriation was made by Parliament (Act No. 18 of 1908), whereby an Invalid and Old-age Pensions Fund was created; the payment of pensions was enacted by another statute (No. 17 of 1908) as from the 1st July, 1909, on which date the system of old-age pensions became established throughout the Commonwealth. - (ii.)
+One of the first Acts of the Commonwealth was the Pacific Island Labourers Act 1901, which prohibited the importation of further Kanaka labour for sugar plantations and provided for the deportation of those already in the Commonwealth. - (iii.)
 The Immigration Restriction Acts 1901 and 1905 prohibit the immigration of any persons who are unable to comply with certain educational conditions.
 The effect of this Act is to exclude Asiatic and other coloured peoples from Australia. - (iv.)
 The Contract Immigrants Act 1905 defines a contract immigrant as an immigrant to Australia under a contract or agreement to perform manual labour in Australia.
 The contract must be in writing and must be made by or on behalf of a resident in Australia.
 Its terms must be approved by the Minister of External Affairs before the admission of the immigrant.
 It must not be made in contemplation of, or with a view of affecting an industrial dispute.
-The Minister must be satisfied that there exists a difficulty of obtaining a worker of equal skill and ability in the Commonwealth, but this last provision does not apply to contract immigrants who are British subjects either born in the United Kingdom or descended from persons there born.
+The Minister must be satisfied that there exists a difficulty of obtaining a worker of equal skill and ability in the Commonwealth, but this last provision does not apply to contract immigrants who are British subjects either born the United Kingdom or descended from persons there born.
 The terms of the contract must offer to the immigrant advantages equal to those of local workers.
 Domestic servants and personal attendants accompanying their employers to Australia are excluded from the operation of the Act.
 Contract immigrants not complying with the above conditions are excluded from Australia.

 During the year 1907, 972 contract immigrants were admitted into the Commonwealth, of whom 731 were British, 107 were Spaniards, 80 Scandinavians, 41 Austrians, and 13 Germans.
 Out of this total 912 were agricultural labourers introduced for the Queensland sugar industry, viz., 571 by the Queensland Government and 341 by the Colonial Sugar Refining Company.
 The labourers for the sugar plantations included all the Spaniards, Scandinavians, and Austrians, and 684 out of 731 British.
 The remaining 47 British and the 13 Germans were required for various industries.
+In 1908 only 22 contract immigrants were admitted, of whom 20 were British and 2 German.
+The Britishers follow various occupations; the two Germans are piano makers.
+No contracts were disapproved, and no contract immigrants were refused admission during 1907 or 1908.